pyiron/actions/README.md

 |     |-- conf.py
 |     |-- index.rst
 |-- !environment.yml  # You MUST NOT have 'environment.yml' in your repo root -- our actions write to this location
-|-- tests/  # The directory containing your unittest test files
+|-- tests/  # The directory containing your test files
+|     |-- unit/ # To run on a variety of systems
 |-- your_module/  # The directory for your python module
 |     |-- _version.py  # We will assume you are using versioneer and will ignore this when calculating coverage
 ```